danielabar/echo-weather-rails/README.md

 ## Dependencies

 * Install [Docker](https://www.docker.com/) for your OS.
-* Install the Ruby version specified in [.ruby_version](.ruby-version) with your preferred Ruby version manager.
+* Install the Ruby version specified in [.ruby-version](.ruby-version) with your preferred Ruby version manager.

 ## Getting Started